- Industry Solutions

 Hugo Hutchinson said, “There is no longer any excuse for SMEs to do nothing.
 Vendors are constantly working to offer scalable solutions that are accessible to every size business.
 SMEs should start by implementing a basic firewall and then work with a partner to create a 12- to 24-month plan to get security up to where it should be, and then review it regularly to stay on top of changes in the threat landscape.”

 The school environment is commonly viewed as an easy target for hackers, making it critical for schools to bring their cybersecurity programs up to speed or risk a serious breach, according to Wavelink.
+There is one more option to improve the situation.
+It is possible to schedule cyber security training courses to educate employees about potential cyber threats.

 Two major breaches have occurred in Australian schools this year and these attacks will continue to increase as schools are targeted with phishing, ransomware, and DDoS attacks.
 (1)